Elfi von Dassanowsky: Career

-At this time Dassanowsky turned to design and created a prototype for woman's leather day coat, which is now in the collection of The Museum of Applied Arts in Vienna (Museum für angewandte Kunst Wien).
+At this time Dassanowsky turned to design and created a prototype for woman's leather day coat, which is now in the collection of the Museum of Applied Arts, Vienna.
 She divorced in the late 1970s and although she never remarried, she was briefly linked with author and actor, Prince Heinrich Starhemberg (aka Henry Gregor, 1934–1997) in the mid 1990s until his death.

 In Hollywood in the 1960s, she resisted becoming a trendy Euro-starlet and preferred to remain behind the camera as a vocal coach for director/producer Otto Preminger.
 In 1962, she became a naturalized citizen of the United States.
-A successful Los Angeles businesswoman, in 1999, she re-established Belvedere Film as a Los Angeles/Vienna-based production company with her son, Robert.
+A successful Los Angeles businesswoman, in 1999, she re-established Belvedere-Film as a Los Angeles/Vienna-based production company with her son, Robert.
 She was executive producer of the award-winning dramatic short film, Semmelweis (2001), the spy-comedy, Wilson Chance (2005), and several works in progress at the time of her death, including the documentary Felix Austria! aka The Archduke and Herbert Hinkel (2013), and a screen adaptation (with her son) of the antiwar Austrian novel, Mars im Widder by Alexander Lernet-Holenia.

-Recognized internationally for her unique work as a pioneering woman in film production and as a multi-talent in postwar Austrian arts and culture, von Dassanowsky is the only Austrian woman to receive the Women's International Center's prestigious Living Legacy Award, and has been honored with the UNESCO Mozart Medal, the Decoration of Merit in Gold for Services to the Republic of Austria, the French Ordre des Arts et des Lettres, the Austrian Film Archive's Lifetime Achievement Medal, by the State of California and the cities of Vienna and Los Angeles, where von Dassanowsky lived since 1962.
+Recognized internationally for her unique work as a pioneering woman in film production and as a multi-talent in postwar Austrian arts and culture, von Dassanowsky is the only Austrian woman to receive the Women's International Center's Living Legacy Award, and has been honored with the UNESCO Mozart Medal, the Decoration of Merit in Gold for Services to the Republic of Austria, the French Ordre des Arts et des Lettres, the Austrian Film Archive's Lifetime Achievement Medal, by the State of California and the cities of Vienna and Los Angeles, where von Dassanowsky lived since 1962.
 Additionally, she is reported to have been nominated for the honorary Right Livelihood Award in the late 1990s.

 Death

-While in Kona, Hawaii in July 2007, Dassanowsky suffered a life-threatening embolism.
+While in Kona, Hawaii, in July 2007, Dassanowsky suffered a life-threatening embolism.
 She was flown to Queens Hospital in Honolulu and part of her left leg had to be amputated.
 She was reported to be recovering well in rehabilitation in Los Angeles and was expected to continue her efforts in film production as well as arts and UNESCO promotion.
 According to news reports, amputee celebrity Heather Mills (Lady McCartney) took a personal interest in her rehabilitation.
-However, Dassanowsky died October 2, 2007 in Los Angeles of heart failure.
-She was interred in a grave of honor (Ehrengrab) at the Zentralfriedhof in Vienna on July 25, 2008.
+However, Dassanowsky died October 2, 2007, in Los Angeles of heart failure.
+She was interred in a grave of honor (Ehrengrab) at the Vienna Central Cemetery on July 25, 2008.